-A mid-December arctic freeze over the U.S. and Canada pushed a high pressure system south and set up conditions to accentuate the seasonal shift in the inter-tropical convergence zone amplifying the trade winds across the 10th parallel…
+We’re all waiting for a mid-November or early-December arctic freeze over the U.S. and Canada to push a high pressure system south and set up conditions to accentuate the seasonal shift in the inter-tropical convergence zone amplifying the trade winds across the 10th parallel…

 …in other words…

-The Rainy Season is Ending in Costa Rica!
+The End of the Rainy Season in Costa Rica!

-The dry season in Costa Rica starts sometime between mid November and mid January.
+The dry season in Costa Rica starts sometime between mid November and early January.
 On average the middle of December.